sirgallo/codechallenge/Readme.md

 ## overview

-`code challenges` is a utility module that makes it straightforward to write one of scripts/code challenges and create mock data for them.
-The directory is separated into two main parts, the `./data` and `./runner` directories.
+`code challenges` is a utility module that makes it straightforward to write scripts/code challenges and create mock data for them.
+The directory is separated into two main parts, the `./data` and `./challenges` directories.

 `./data` handles data for challenges
 Each data file should export a data class that includes static methods with associated mock data.